We love —

 Just for you:

-- 1 glass of prosecco per person per stay
+- 1 x complimentary glass of prosecco (per person, per stay)

 This is a bed and breakfast stay.

 Start your day with breakfast at the hotel's rooftop restaurant, featuring impressive views of the Budapest skyline.
-Choose a lovely breakfast dish from a range of options on the menu, before heading out to explore the city.
+Choose a lovely breakfast dish from a range of options on the menu before heading out to explore the city.
 For an even more refined gastronomic experience, there's SALT, situated on the ground floor of the hotel.
 With one Michelin star, this restaurant taps into Hungarian roots to showcase original flavours in traditional Hungarian cuisine.
-Chef Szilard Toth's choice of kitchen herbs and wild plants play a huge role in the creation of the dishes.
-With bread being a large part of Hungarian culture, it is baked and served fresh every day - so be sure to tuck in.
+Chef Szilard Toth's choice of kitchen herbs and wild plants plays a huge role in the creation of the dishes.
+With bread being a large part of Hungarian culture, it is baked and served fresh every day, so be sure to tuck in.

 Your time